Custom Parameters (Key-Value Pairs)

 The [macro] is the placeholder that indicates to the player which value should be placed instead of it.

-There are two types of placeholders:
+There are three types of placeholders:

 • Predefined key-value parameters embedded in the player tag